mk-fg/ca-certificates-whitelist-filter/README.rst

 so I'd recommend also looking into alternative options for a specific use-case, as this is a rather blunt approach.

-There is a `"Trimming-down list of trusted TLS ca-certificates" blog post`_ describing what/how this script is meant to address in a bit more detail.
+Related `"Trimming-down list of trusted TLS ca-certificates" blog post`_ goes into a bit more detail of what this script is meant to do.

 Repository URLs: